goku007xx/CTF-Writeups/README.md

 # CTF-Writeups
-Writeups of some challenges in participated CTF's
+These are some of the writeups of challenges in participated CTF's.

 ## CTFS Added